SQL Server 2016 Release Notes

 - The full versions of the WideWorldImporters sample databases now work with Standard Edition and Express Edition, starting SQL Server 2016 (13.x) SP1 and are available on GitHub.
 No changes are needed in the sample.
 The database backups created at RTM for Enterprise edition work with Standard and Express in SP1.

-The SQL Server 2016 (13.x) SP1 installation may require reboot post installation.
-As a best practice, we recommend to plan and perform a reboot following the installation of SQL Server 2016 (13.x) SP1.
+The SQL Server 2016 (13.x) SP1 installation may require restart post installation.
+As a best practice, we recommend to plan and perform a restart following the installation of SQL Server 2016 (13.x) SP1.

 Download pages and more information

 - Download Service Pack 1 for Microsoft SQL Server 2016